freeCodeCamp/learn-celestial-bodies-database/TUTORIAL.md

 Here's some ideas for other column and table names: `description`, `has_life`, `is_spherical`, `age_in_millions_of_years`, `planet_types`, `galaxy_types`, `distance_from_earth`.

-You can export your database at any time by entering `sudo pg_dump -U freecodecamp universe > universe.sql` from a terminal (not the psql prompt).
+You can export your database at any time by entering `pg_dump -c -C --inserts -U freecodecamp universe > universe.sql` from a terminal (not the psql prompt).
+Make sure you are in the `project` folder when entering the command.
 It will save your database to `universe.sql`.
 Then, you can save that file to your computer and use it to recreate the database.

 **Don't forget to connect to your database after you create it** :smile: